|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On January 9, 1943 assigned to the 5th Air Force (5th AF).
-Assigned to the 347th Troop Carrier Group (347th TCG), 33rd Troop Carrier Squadron (33rd TCS).
+On January 9, 1943 assigned to the 5th Air Force (5th AF), 347th Troop Carrier Group (347th TCG), 33rd Troop Carrier Squadron (33rd TCS).
 Nicknamed "Early Delivery" painted in yellow block letters on the left side of the nose.
 Nose Number 642.
 Australian call sign VH-CGN.

 On February 6, 1943 at 9:20am took off from 7-Mile Drome near Port Moresby piloted by 1st Lt.
 Robert H. Schwensen as one of three C-47s led by Lt.
 George Wamsleyon a flight bound for Wau Airfield.
 Aboard as cargo was ammunition and equipment.
 The weather was reported as good.

 At 10:30am as the three C-47s were in the landing pattern for Wau Airfield, a Japanese air raid by Ki-48 Lilys escorted by Ki-43 Oscars from the 11th Sentai (misidentified as "Zeros") was underway.